 1. Academic in nature

 Intentional application of the content and/or methodology from an academic field, interdisciplinary area of inquiry, or artistic domain.

 This does not have to be your own major or future discipline, but you should be able to connect it to relevant course, theory, literature, and/or scholarship.

 An art show featuring photography you’ve produced could be academic in nature if it is connected to the study of photography as a practice or the study of your subject.

 Taking photos on your phone and posting them without any scholarly pursuit of knowledge about the art form or the subject of your work would not be academic in nature.

-- Involved in the creation of a defined product or contribution that is unique to the student
+Creation of a defined product or contribution that is unique to the student.

 Satisfactorily completing the Holster Scholars First Year Project application, course, and review process requires students to design an independent research project that contributes to and creates knowledge in a chosen field, which qualifies as creative.

 Developing a new presentation might meet this criteria; delivering a prepackaged presentation would not be creative or innovative.